nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Providing unexpected parameters for commands that do not take in parameters (such as `help`, `list`, `sort`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

-* Commands are executed relative to current view.
+* The commands `filter` and `unassign` are executed relative to current view.
 The current view could either be a list of all contacts saved in your PlanPerfect application (accessed using the `list` command) or only contacts assigned to a particular wedding (accessed using the `view` command).
   * Example 1:  Using the `filter` command to find florists while in the all contacts view will list ALL florists in your contacts.
 However, if you are in a wedding view, using `filter` to find florists will only list florists assigned to that wedding.